 Getting a good night’s sleep can boost mood, energy levels, physical health, and mental well-being.
 With so many benefits to staying rested, sleeplessness — especially common in seniors — can pose serious problems.
-According to the Journal of Clinical Sleep Medicine, 48% of older adults exhibit signs of insomnia, compared to less than one-third of the general population.
+About 48% of older adults exhibit signs of insomnia, compared to less than one-third of the general population, according to the Journal of Clinical Sleep Medicine.

-For seniors in particular, insomnia can aggravate symptoms of dementia and sundown syndrome, including confusion, depression, and anger, according to the National Institutes of Health.
-Minimize these risks and protect the health of your senior loved one by offering these recommended foods to eat before bed and throughout the day.
+For seniors in particular, insomnia can aggravate symptoms of dementia, including confusion, depression, and anger, according to the National Institutes of Health.
+Insomnia can also make sundown syndrome more pronounced.
+Minimize these risks and protect the health of your senior loved one by incorporating these five, sleep-inducing foods into your loved one’s diet.

-Complex carbohydrates promote sleep in a couple ways: by triggering natural chemical reactions involving amino acids and, in many cases, preventing blood sugar fluctuations that may interfere with rest.
+Complex carbohydrates promote sleep in a couple ways: by triggering natural chemical reactions involving amino acids, and, in many cases, by preventing blood sugar fluctuations that may interfere with rest.

-Have you ever heard of the Thanksgiving “turkey coma?”
-You can attribute this sleepy sensation to an abundance of tryptophan, as well.
+Have you ever heard of a Thanksgiving turkey coma?
+You can attribute this sleepy sensation to an abundance of tryptophan.
 Researchers at Purdue University found a strong connection between high-protein diets and high-quality sleep.
-Proteins like turkey are also considered melatonin foods because serotonin is used to make melatonin, a sleep-inducing hormone.
+Proteins like turkey are also considered melatonin foods because serotonin is used to make melatonin, which induces sleep.

 Encourage your senior loved one to boost both their heart health and their serotonin levels with unsaturated fats.
-Note: Though sleep experts suggest health-conscious unsaturated fats before bed, they caution against saturated fats and trans fats, like pizza, french fries, and cake, which can enhance sleeplessness.
+Note: Though sleep experts suggest consuming healthy unsaturated fats before bed, they caution against saturated fats and trans fats like pizza, french fries, and cake, which can enhance sleeplessness.

 A glass of warm milk is a classic bedtime ritual for a reason, but it’s not the only beverage that eases the nervous system.

-However, it’s best to introduce these remedies two hours before bed to limit late-night trips to the bathroom.
+However, to limit late-night trips to the bathroom, it’s best to introduce these remedies about one to two hours before going to bed.

-Just as some foods can stimulate sleepiness, there are many foods that keep you awake.
+Just as some foods can stimulate sleepiness, many foods may keep you awake.

 Families can take extra care by consulting a doctor or dietitian.
-While these foods to eat before bed can help most seniors, experts can account for more specific dietary concerns.
+While certain foods to eat before bed can help most seniors, experts can account for more specific dietary concerns.